Data & information security

 Key takeaways

-The advanced encryption algorithm is based on the Rijndael cipher developed by two Belgian cryptographers, Joan Daemen and Vincent Rijmen, who submitted it to the NIST during the Advanced Encryption Standard selection process.
-As AES encrypts data in fixed-size blocks—128, 192, or 256 bits in length—it makes up various designations like AES-128, AES-192, and AES-256.
+The advanced encryption algorithm is based on the Rijndael cipher developed by Belgian cryptographers, Joan Daemen and Vincent Rijmen, who submitted it to the NIST during the Advanced Encryption Standard selection process.
+As AES encrypts data in fixed-size blocks—128, 192, or 256 bits in length—it uses various designations such as AES-128, AES-192, and AES-256.

 Furthermore, the three primary encryption methods of Advanced Encryption Standard are differentiated due to their key lengths and security strengths: